ForLoopNelson/Sounds-Spooky/README.md

 --Production: `node server.js`

 # TODO's

-`UP NEXT: Add public of shared option for user to share sfx with other users.
-Kind of like followers, but not that, just yet` `Create a forgot password, reset password feature` `User Profile Picture`
+`Create a forgot password, reset password feature` `User Profile Picture`
 `Have feed show posts from mutual Users (followers)` `Set 30 second limit for audio files`

-`Confirm deleting post removes the audio from Cloudinary` `Setup another way to login, like Google or github` `If user is still "signed in" on browser, the sign up button takes them to profile. not what it should do`
+`Setup another way to login, like Google or github` `If user is still "signed in" on browser, the sign up button takes them to profile. not what it should do`